drepper/obs-realsense-greenscreen/README.md

 Before running OBS with the plugin, when all other things can potentially go wrong, use the `testrealsense` binary.
 It consists of just a few lines of C++ using `gtkmm` to create an appropriately sized window and display the frames the camera provides.
 Nothing else.
+Press the escape key to exit the program.
 The progam is not build and shipped when you use the include RPM `.spec` file.

 Using the plugin with OBS